Skip to content

 There is a poetic connection between analog sound and mechanical movement.
 Just like a vinyl record or a magnetic tape, an automatic watch possesses a "soul" and warmth that digital technology can never replace.

-During this photoshoot, the contrast was striking: the polished and brushed steel of the cases in our Initial Skeleton collection met the warm wood of Steinway pianos and the metal of vintage microphones.
+During this shoot, the contrast was striking: the polished and brushed steel of the Cases from our collection Initial Skeleton, It came to meet the warm wood of Steinway pianos and the metal of vintage microphones.
 The watch doesn't just measure time, it sets the tempo.

 "Quiet Beat": Behind the scenes of the photoshoot